Egglfing-Obernberg Run-of-River Power Plant

 The Egglfing-Obernberg, Ering-Frauenstein and Braunau-Simbach power plants were built during the Second World War.
 This is still evident today, which is why there are precautions for mine defence.
 Despite the difficult conditions during the construction of these power plants, they are currently important suppliers of the Bavaria and Upper Austria region with electricity generated entirely from hydropower.

 Continuity and habitat at the Egglfing-Obernberg power plant are part of a large-scale project that is also a component of the EU-LIFE project “LIFE Riverscape Lower Inn”.
 In the current project – as has already happened at the Ering-Frauenstein power plant – the goal is not only to improve continuity but also to create habitat.
 An attractive habitat for (aquatic) lifeforms in all stages of development makes a lasting contribution to boosting populations and ecological value.
-At the Oberlieger power plant, for example, this has been successfully achieved.

 Please accept marketing-cookies for this website displaying Google Map.